"Generations" Power of the Primes Skrapnel Toy Review

 Skrapnel is packaged in a blister set against a rectangular backing card.
 The card features a large segment of his package art in the front with a black bar and the modern "Transformers" logo over the black bar.
 This release of Skrapnel features all new box art.
 Not only is the artwork used on the card, but it is also on the collector's card included with the figure.
 Any of the "Power of the Primes" figures that include collector cards have the potential to include twelve variations on the cards, one for each Prime.
 Fellow fan Colbey Hopper maintains the Transformers Bio Card Database where he has been accumulating the variations for fans to see so it's worth checking out as he gathers scans.
 The back features multiple languages and a brief bio of the character with photos of the toy in both modes.
 The photography is set against a light colored grid background, evoking Generation One packaging.
 The bottom features several legal notices and an "Authentic Transformers" symbol.

 For the most part, Hasbro did not go hog wild with this redeco.
-The plastic colors on this are all the same shades of silver, black and purple used on the previous Hasbro release.
+The plastic colors on this are almost all the same shades of silver, black and purple used on the previous Hasbro release.
 That said, some fans have seen differences in the shades of purple between the two.
 I held the two overlapping under sunlight and it looked the same, but I am open to other interpretations.
 I looked for differences in the sculpt, perhaps with the trademark information (sculpted into inside of the torso panel) but even that is the same (with a copyright date of 2013).
 Where there is a difference is in (what I presume to be) some type of batch number on the inside of the right leg.
 On my 2014 version of this figure that number is 42191.
 On this version of the figure the number is 72211.
 That said, this does not really have any particular effect on the figure as a whole.

 The big difference (and I'm being generous using that word) is the yellow paint used on the torso and legs.
 The yellow on both sections is much more intense and bright than the previous version.
 It is also a flat yellow color instead of the more pearlescent yellow used on the 2014 version.
 Also, the Decepticon symbol on his chest uses a lighter shade of purple than the one on this version.